NickDGreg/NickDGreg.github.io/_posts/2020-09-14-can-we-stop-please.md

+---
+layout: post
-### Communicating in the modern world.
-Can we stop it please?
+title: "Communicating in the modern world.
+Can we stop it please?"
+date: "2020-09-14"
+categories: ["humour"]
+---

 We've let companies desensitise us to insanity.
 Normal people even write with company level insanity.
 You know, you've seen it on LinkedIn.
 You read a post of someone you went to school with and thought, "what the fuck are you saying?
 Are you a real person or a caricature?".

 As a company somewhere on your website you've got to have an "About us" or "Who we are".
 And in there you've got to stuff a whole lot of nonsense.
 The easiest way to do this is list values.
 Deutsche Bank set a good example by having 31 dense pages describing their code of conduct.
 The Deutsche Bank who in 2017 was fined for assisting Russian money laundering, who in 2017 agreed a settlement for their key involvement in selling criminal mortgage back securities, who in 2015 was fined for involvement in the Libor rate scam.
 I'm not anti-capitalism, I just find the way the lie so openly irritating.